talentedasian/core-abstract-sample/FEATURE.md

 docs on `http://localhost:8080/swagger-ui/index.html`.
 If you prefer seeing the actual code then the controller tests on the `controller` module will be your best bet.
-Although the tests uses in memory repositories for faster execution, the databases behave exactly the same.
-But if you prefer using the JPA repositories instead, just remove the `Bean` configuration on the `TestConfiguration` and import the JPA repositories in any way you like.
+Although the tests uses in memory repositories for faster execution, the adapter repositories behave exactly the same.
+But if you prefer using the JPA repositories instead, just remove the `Bean` configuration on the `TestConfiguration` static class and import the JPA repositories in any way you like, such as `@Import({RepoToImport.class})`.

 ## Old and New Shoe Core